 Charities and other not for profit (NFPs) organisations operate under laws unique to their sector.
 They also face many of the same challenges as for-profit businesses.

 In striving to advance their core purpose, NFPs must manage issues around their governance and legal structures, building and preserving their identity and managing their tax related endorsements.
 In an increasingly competitive environment, many NFPs are also being forced to consider additional ways to compete – including merger and acquisition activity, undertaking complex property developments and other projects, and adopting attractive employment arrangements to attract talent.

-Our expert NFP lawyers appreciate the challenging regulatory and commercial environment NFPs operate in.
+Our lawyers appreciate the challenging regulatory and commercial environment NFPs operate in.
 They understand what drives NFPs and how to help them achieve their mission.
 We stay abreast of developments to improve NFPs’ ability to compete for government funding, donor support and expanding the uptake of their services.

 We also live our commitment to the NFP sector through the Macpherson Kelley Foundation, which supports a range of charities in the education, welfare, health and international aid sectors.